-- Typical hHate speech typically is intended to express and/or incite hatred on the basis of a person or persons' membership in a protected class (for example: "I hate transsexualstransgender people") - c.
-Hate speech may or may not include canards that propagate a sensationalized or hateful misrepresentation of the group's membership (for example: Muslims or Arabs as terrorists) - d.c.
-Hate speech may or may not include nonverbal depictions and symbols, as well as drawings, photographs, graffiti, logos, or other imagery made publicly visible (for example: the Nazi swastika or salute, or the Confederate Battle Flag) - 3.
-Education-Exceptions: Use of what would ordinarily be treated as hate speech is may be narrowly permissible in: - a. in an instructional or remedial therapeutic setting for purposes of identifying material as hate speech and/or remedying its negative consequences, and; or; - b. in teacher-led discussions or assignments in which above-defined hate speech statement, epithet, symbol, or gesture is studied, either within its historical context(s) or as hate speech within its context itself (e.g., contextually appropriate academic settings) (e.g. classroom discussions of swastikas in Nazi Germany, or their ancient use as religious symbols; or their contemporary use by white supremacist organizations in Buddhist art, Confederate flags in a Civil War social studies lesson).); or - c. by and to people who identify with the group against whom the specific hate speech is typically directed, when uttered in a self-deprecating, familiar, friendly, or reappropriated manner (e.g., the use of a colloquial version of the N-word in African American Vernacular English). - 4.
-Vigilance: The Public Schools of Brookline promote and encourage the consistent reporting of hate speech incidents, even if addressed in the classroom, as a means of prevention. -PSB will develop a user-friendly mechanism for reporting incidents of hate speech, and will ensure its broad promotion throughout schools and its accessibility to administrators, educators, students, and their families and caregivers.
+b.
+Typical hHate speech typically is intended to express and/or incite hatred on the basis of a person or persons' membership in a protected class (for example: "I hate transsexualstransgender people") c.
+Hate speech may or may not include canards that propagate a sensationalized or hateful misrepresentation of the group's membership (for example: Muslims or Arabs as terrorists) Commented [SE1]: This is duplicative of "stereotypes" in d.c.
+Hate speech may or may not-include nonverbal depictions and symbols, as well as drawings, photographs, graffiti, logos, or other imagery made publicly visible (for example: the Nazi swastika or salute, or the Confederate Battle Flag) (b) 3.
+Education-Exceptions: Use of what would ordinarily be treated as hate speech is may be narrowly permissible in: a. in an instructional or remedial therapeutic setting for purposes of identifying material as hate speech and/or remedying its negative consequences , and; or ; b. in teacher-led discussions or assignments in which above-defined hate speech statement, epithet, symbol, or gesture is studied, either within its historical context(s) or as hate speech-within its context itself (e.g., contextually appropriate academic settings) (e.g. classroom discussions of swastikas in Nazi Germany, or their ancient use as religious symbols; or their contemporary use by white supremacist organizationsin Buddhist art, Confederate flags in a Civil War social studies lesson).; or Formatted: Font: Italic c. by and to people who identify with the group against whom the specific hate speech is typically directed, when uttered in a self-deprecating, familiar, friendly, or reappropriated manner (e.g., the use of a colloquial version of the N-word in African American Vernacular English). b.
+Formatted: No bullets or numbering 4.
+Vigilance: The Public Schools of Brookline promote and encourage the consistent reporting of hate speech incidents , even if addressed in the classroom , as a means of prevention PSB will develop a user-friendly mechanism for reporting incidents of hate speech , and will ensure its broad promotion throughout schools and its accessibility to administrators, educators, students, and their families and caregivers.
 The "mandated reporter" approach should be applied using a reporting mechanism explicitly identified by the District.
 In other words, if one becomes aware of any hate speech, it should be reported.
 This reporting mechanism will be made publicly available in PSB communications at least biannually.
 This reporting mechanism will be easily identifiable on the PSB website.
-This reporting mechanism will be posted publicly in each school administration building's entranceway. - 5.
-Investigation: The Public Schools of Brookline assert that all reports of hate speech using the aforementioned mechanism will be investigate all reports of hate speechd thoroughly in accordance with existing bullying reporting procedures (Section J.-Each member of the school community is responsible for cooperating with the PSB's investigation of reports or complaints
+This reporting mechanism will be posted publicly in each school administration building's entranceway.
+Commented [SE2]: There is no honor code at BHS and this would run against existing culture.
+5. Investigation : The Public Schools of Brookline assert that all reports of hate speech using the of armentioned mechanism will be investigate all reports of hate speech discussion.